openhab/org.openhab.binding.zwave/doc/eurotronic/spirit_0_0.md

 ### Setpoint (heat)

+Precision 0,1 and 2 Scale Celsius and Fahrenheit Temp.
+Range 8°C-28°C

 Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Setpoint (energy heat)

+Precision 0,1 and 2 Scale Celsius and Fahrenheit Temp.
+Range 8°C-28°C

 Sets the thermostate setpoint